 J and E Hall Gold Medal

-Nominations for 2014 will open in August 2014.
 This internationally respected award recognises the most noteworthy practical contribution to the field of refrigeration.
-The award, which has been sponsored by J&E Hall consistently for 36 years with a prize award of £5,000, is open to individuals or teams with recent outstanding achievements in one or more of the following areas:
+The award, which has been sponsored by J&E Hall consistently for 37 years with a prize award of £5,000, is open to individuals or teams with recent outstanding achievements in one or more of the following areas:

-Nominations packs will be made available in August 2014 and the deadline entries will be 15th October 2014.
+Nominations packs are now available and the deadline nominations is the 15th October 2014.

 The 2013 award was won by Prof Ruzhu Wang of Shanghai Jiao Tong University, China.